This document describes how cluster control plane components are secured in Google Kubernetes Engine.

 SSH sessions by Google Site Reliability Engineers are audit logged through Google's internal audit infrastructure, which is available for forensics and security response.
 For more information, see Administrative access in the Google Security Whitepaper.

-In Google Cloud Platform, customer content is encrypted at the filesystem layer by default.
+In Google Cloud, customer content is encrypted at the filesystem layer by default.
 So disks that host etcd storage for GKE clusters are encrypted at the filesystem layer.
 For more information, see Encryption at Rest.

 etcd listens on two TCP ports.
 Port 2379 is for etcd clients, like the Kubernetes API server.
 Port 2379 is bound to the local loopback network interface, so it is only accessible from the VM that is running the Kubernetes API server.
 Port 2380 is for server-to-server communication.
 Traffic on port 2380 is encrypted by mutual TLS.
 That is, each server must prove its identity to the other.
 In a regional cluster, communication between etcd servers to establish a quorum is encrypted by mutual TLS.

 Each cluster has its own root certificate authority (CA).
 An internal Google service manages root keys for this CA. Each cluster also has its own CA for etcd.
 Root keys for the etcd CA are distributed to the metadata of the VMs that run the Kubernetes API server.
 Communication between nodes and the Kubernetes API server is protected by TLS.
 For more information, see Cluster Trust.

 GKE adheres to Google standards for testing, qualifying, and gradually rolling out changes to the control plane.
 This minimizes the risk of a control plane component becoming unavailable.
 GKE adheres to a service level agreement that defines many aspects of availability.